Photographer Insurance

 Commercial general liability (GL) insurance for photographers covers costs associated with third-party accidents, property damage, and bodily injury.
 General liability insurance can also cover some of your photography equipment if it is stolen or damaged while you’re working.

-Here’s an example of how general liability insurance can protect a photography business: You’re doing a photo shoot for a hotel’s new website and bring props along with you for the shoot.
+You’re doing a photo shoot for a hotel’s new website and bring props along with you for the shoot.
 One of the hotel guests trips and falls over one of your props and injures their arm.
-The guest sues the hotel and your business, asking for reimbursement of their medical expenses and for the days they missed from work recuperating.
+The guest sues the hotel and your photography business, asking for reimbursement of their medical expenses and for the days they missed from work recuperating.

 Without a general liability policy, the money the guest is suing for would come out of your personal funds.
-Luckily, a general liability insurance policy would help cover the guest’s medical coverage and lost wages, as well as additional fees (such as the fees you paid your lawyer for help sorting everything out and possibly defending you in court).
+Luckily, a general liability insurance for photographers policy would help cover the guest’s medical coverage and lost wages, as well as additional fees (such as the fees you paid your lawyer for help sorting everything out and possibly defending you in court).

 Professional Liability Insurance

-As a photographer, there are a lot of moving pieces in your business that you can’t control the weather, the light, what kind of mood your subject is in that day.
+As a photographer, there are a lot of moving pieces in your photography business that you can’t control the weather, the light, what kind of mood your subject is in that day.
 What happens if it rains the day you’re supposed to shoot a wedding and the not-so-happy couple wants a partial refund because they got only indoor photos taken?
+That’s where professional liability insurance for photographers comes in!

-Photographer professional liability insurance covers your business if your client claims that you or one of your employees were negligent in providing your professional services.
+Photographer professional liability insurance for photographers covers your photography business if your client claims that you or one of your photography employees were negligent in providing your professional services.
+We know that insurance language can be mind-boggling, so let’s take a look at professional liability in action.

 Say you did a boudoir photo shoot for a client.
 Things seemed to go well during the shoot, but after the edits are finished, you accidentally send the final versions to the wrong client with a similar name.
 Your original client finds out and is humiliated that their photos were delivered to the wrong person.
 They decide to sue your photography business for mental anguish.

-Professional liability insurance can protect your and your business’s finances if you’re sued for a mistake you made while working.
+Professional liability insurance can protect your and your photography business’s finances if you’re sued for a mistake you made while working.
 Small business owners don’t intend to make mistakes, but they do happen from time to time.
 Because photography can expose you to risks — especially because you’re working closely with clients — it is recommended for photography business owners.

 Here’s a brief recap on what professional liability can cover: